GoogleCloudPlatform/click-to-deploy/docker/hazelcast/README.md

 | PROMETHEUS_PORT | The port of the JMX Prometheus agent.         |
 | LOGGING_LEVEL   | Logging level.                                |

-Configuration entries of your cluster can be overritten without changing the declarative configuration files (XML/YAML), see [Overriding Configuration documentation section](https://docs.hazelcast.org/docs/latest/manual/html-single/#overriding-configuration).
+Configuration entries of your cluster can be overwritten without changing the declarative configuration files (XML/YAML), see [Overriding Configuration documentation section](https://docs.hazelcast.org/docs/latest/manual/html-single/#overriding-configuration).

 Assume that you want to have the following configuration for your cluster, represented as YAML:
 ```yaml